 Custom Benchmark Description: The MultiStrategy 50-50 primary benchmark consists of a 50% allocation to the Russell 3000 and a 50% allocation to the BBgBarc US Corporate High Yield.
 Effective January 1, 2022, a secondary benchmark was added which consists of 50% allocation to the Russell 3000 and a 50% allocation to the BBgBarc US Aggregate Bond.
 The Russell 3000 Index measures the performance of the 3000 largest U.S. companies based on total market capitalization, which represents approximately 98% of the investable U.S. equity market.
 The BBgBarc U.S. Corporate High-Yield Index covers the U.S. dollar-denominated, noninvestment grade, fixed-rate, taxable corporate bond market.
 Securities are classified as high-yield if the middle rating of Moody's, Fitch, and S&P is Ba1/BB+/BB+ or below.
-The BBgBarc U.S. Aggregate Bond Index covers the U.S. investment-grade fixed-rate bond market, including government and credit securities, agency mortgage pass-through securities, asset-backed securities and commercial mortgage based securities.
-To qualify for inclusion, a bond or security must have at least one year to final maturity, and be rated investment grade Baa3 or better, dollar denominated, non-convertible, fixed rate and publicly issued.
+The BBgBarc U.S. Aggregate Bond Index covers the U.S. investment-grade fixed-rate bond market, including government and credit securities, agency mortgage pass-through security must have at least one year to final maturity, and be rated investment grade Baa3 or better, dollar denominated, non-convertible, fixed rate and publicly issued.